 What’s the work environment like at Smartsheet?

 After spending my entire career at Microsoft, switching to such a small company is quite the change!
 The iOS team has four developers and most of our communication is verbal instead of over email.
 We’ve got a great test team and collaborate with them very well.
 I’m finding myself more productive in an open workspace, which was a nice surprise.

 A couple of months ago, we had our first company-wide hackathon.
 The whole engineering team took three days for projects, often with people we’ve never worked with before.
 This wasn’t just the engineering team, the rest of the company was invited to join, so we had some marketing and sales people involved, too.
 I wrote a bunch of Java code, which I haven’t done in 15 years, and helped build something pretty cool that won an award at the presentations.
 The event was a big success and now we’re planning on doing them regularly.
 This sort of thing makes me really excited to be a part of inovative and forward thinking company, like Smartsheet.

 Do you have any advice for someone who wants to change careers?

 If you want to change careers, it’s going to take a big commitment and a lot of work.
 Leaving my job without structure in place and a clear path forward was a frightening thought.
 Code Fellows gave me that structure so I knew what was next and what I had to do to make the transition.
 Be bold and there are great opportunities out there in the tech industry.

 Ready to pursue a career as a mobile developer?
-Learn more about Code 401: Advanced Software Development in iOS.
+Learn more about our mobile development courses.